amitu/django-encrypted-id/README.rst

 ``EncryptedIDManager.get_by_ekey_or_404`` take extra keyword argument, that can be used to filter if you want.

-If you are curios, the regex used to match the generated ids is:
+If you are curious, the regex used to match the generated ids is:

 .. code-block:: python